MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/provisioning/Export-ProvisioningPackage.md

 ```

 ### -OutputFolder
-Specifies the path to the output directory
+Specifies the path to the output directory.

 ```yaml
 Type: String